RAMA20673481/D-FLIPDLOP-NEGEDGE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.

-Developed by: RegisterNumber:
+Developed by:G.Ramanujam

+RegisterNumber:20673481
 */![Screenshot 2024-11-17 213304](https://github.com/user-attachments/assets/0482a9e8-56c8-4ece-b3e5-7f2c9b2e0da7)